bobsany16/bobsany16/README.md

 ## 👋 Hello there,

 I'm Linh, also known as, Bobby.
 My pronouns are he/him.
 I am currently working as a junior software developer for a startup in Buffalo, NY.
+My goal is to become a full-stack software developer in 2 years.
 I'm very passionate in LGBTQ 🌈 inclusion in tech and trying to contribute to the cause as much as I can. 🙏

 First time participating in **[Hacktoberfest 2020](https://hacktoberfest.digitalocean.com)** 🤓👌🏻